A Pear-fect Blend of Flavor and Health

 Supercharge Your Breakfast: The Benefits of Fortified Cereal for a Healthier Start!

-Written by Abby Saign, University of Minnesota School of Public Health Dietetic Intern Updated October 22, 2024 *Sponsored Post Kellogg’s Special K cereal offers you delicious rice and wheat flakes with a variety of options for flavors and extra crunch.
+Written by Abby Gelineau, University of Minnesota School of Public Health Dietetic Intern Updated October 22, 2024 *Sponsored Post Kellogg’s Special K cereal offers you delicious rice and wheat flakes with a variety of options for flavors and extra crunch.
 This cereal also has the added benefit of being high in lots of great nutrients […]

 Tuna Time!